From BR Bullpen

 Beckett had a rough start to his 2013 season, even though he was one of only a few healthy pitchers in the Dodgers' starting rotation following a string of early-season injuries.
 He started the year 0-5 with a loss to the Washington Nationals on May 13th and had a 5.19 ERA after 8 starts.
 That was in spite of a solid 41/15 K/W ratio in 43 1/3 innings, and one complete game, which resulted in a 1-0 loss to the Diamondbacks on Paul Goldschmidt's walk-off homer in the bottom of the 9th.
 He went on the disabled list after that start, and in late June, it was announced that his season was over, because he needed surgery to relieve pressure on a nerve in his neck.
 The surgery involved the removal of a rib.

 He was back in the Dodgers' rotation at the start of the 2014 season, but could not buy a win in the early going.
 He made four April starts without a decision, then lost to the Marlins on May 2nd to go 0-1 in spite of a 3.14 ERA in 28 2/3 innings.
 That made him 0-6 since the end of 2012.
 He finally picked up a win when he defeated the Marlins, 7-1, on May 13th.
 Ironically, his opponent that night, Jacob Turner, extended his own streak of winless starts to 16 in getting charged with the loss.
 On May 25th, he was even better when he pitched a 6-0 no-hitter against the Philadelphia Phillies on the road at Citizens Bank Park; he struck out 6 and walked only 3, needing 126 pitches before getting Chase Utley to look at a knee-high fastball for the last out.
 It was the first no-hitter of the season, the first by a Dodgers pitcher since Hideo Nomo in 1996, and the first nine-inning no-hitter by an opposing pitcher in Philadelphia since Bill Stoneman of the Montreal Expos had accomplished the feat back in 1969.
 He had to go on the disabled list on July 8th, the victim of an injury to his left hip.
-He was 6-5, 2.26 in 17 starts at the time.
+He was back in late July, but after making two starts went back on the disabled list on August 4th with the same hip injury.
+This time, it was season-ending, his year finished with a record of 6-6, 2.88 in 20 starts.
+Needing off-season surgery to continue his career, he told reporters late in the season that he was instead mulling retirement at age 34.

 Through 2008, Beckett was the only pitcher ever to have more career shutouts in the postseason (3) than in the regular season (2).
 He pitched two regular-season shutouts in 2009 to end that statistical quirk.